sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - unspsc-version (index 57): The version of UNSPSC used to define the unspsc-code value.

-- $$meta-extension: This CDDL socket can be used to extend the software-meta-entry group model.
+- $$software-meta-extension: This CDDL socket can be used to extend the software-meta-entry group model.
 See {{model-extension}}.

 ## The Resource Collection Definition